seancdavis/seancdavis-com/www/src/posts/2022-08-01-delete-all-local-git-branches-except-one.md

 git branch | grep -v "^* main$" | xargs git branch -d
 ```

-Here, the `v` means “begins with” and `$` means “ends with.”
+Here, the `^` means "begins with" and `$` means "ends with."
 Therefore, we’re matching exactly `* main`, which is how the main branch will be printed when it is checked out.

 ### Getting Precise with the Branch List